 Cross-Curricular Links in Science Teaching

-Science uses maths like graphs in physics and equations in chemistry.
-Year 10 physics, such as terminal velocity, uses equations and graphs.
-Learners see gravity equal air resistance graphically.
-Learners need maths to grasp science (Tytler et al., 2007).
+Science uses maths such as graphs in physics and equations in chemistry.
+Year 10 physics, such as terminal velocity, uses equations and graphs to show how gravity and air resistance change over time.
+Teach the mathematical representation alongside the science concept so learners can explain what the graph means.

 Scientific writing uses causal language; for example, "A increases B because...".
 This differs from narrative, which says "A then B." Teaching scientific writing improves learners’ literacy and science (Year 8).
 Writing like "Heating sugar makes particles vibrate faster, dissolving it quicker" builds vocabulary, reasoning and knowledge.